 Mathematics majors study numbers, solve problems, think critically, and become proficient in the underlying language that flows through all of the sciences.
 Students can choose between the Bachelor of Arts and Bachelor of Science in Mathematics.
 The BA degree allows greater compatibility with other areas of study while the more specialized BS degree provides in-depth training pure, discrete, or applied mathematics, statistics, mathematics and computer science, or finance and actuarial science.

 Students who major in mathematics are analytical thinkers who can solve problems in creative ways.
 They gain a broad knowledge of both theoretical and applied mathematics, and gain facility in the use of technology that can transfer their knowledge easily to other areas of inquiry.

-Why is the University of Mississippi a good place to study mathematics?
+Why is UM a good place to study mathematics?

-There are 31 faculty with areas of expertise in matroid theory, graph theory, functional analysis, statistics, analytic number theory, complex analysis, commutative algebra, probability theory, dynamical systems, sympletic topology, and mathematical physics.
+The mathematics faculty have areas of expertise in matroid theory, graph theory, functional analysis, statistics, analytic number theory, complex analysis, commutative algebra, probability theory, dynamical systems, sympletic topology, and mathematical physics.

 The department offers opportunities for undergraduate research, conference travel, and participation in local and national academic competitions.
 Mathematics undergraduate students participate in seminar talks that are tailored to their career and mathematical interests.